|

 [Ahmed, 32-year-old Sudanese veterinarian, interview, p.124, Prisoners of Ritual: Odyssey into Female Genital Circumcision in Africa, Hanny Lightfoot-Klein, 1989]

-(parents) do not want her to suffer the stigma of being different from other girls.
+"They (parents) do not want her to suffer the stigma of being different from other girls.
+She comes to accept that what has been done is in her best interest."

 [Dr. Hassabo, 40-year-old male psychiatrist, interview, p.
 143, Prisoners of Ritual: Odyssey into Female Genital Circumcision in Africa, Hanny Lightfoot-Klein, 1989]